-Motors from this series are squirrel cage rotor three-phase drives, and permanent magnet synchronous drives.
+Motors from this series are squirrel cage rotor three-phase drives.
 The motors can be delivered as single-rotation models with various efficiency factors or as dual-speed motors for several speeds.

 Standard degree of protection of the motors is IP55.
 Consultation with the manufacturer is required if higher degrees of protection are necessary.